On a Lustful Night Mingling with a Priest: Anime

 It was announced in January 2017 that it would have an anime adaptation.
 The anime is directed by Hideki Araki at studio Seven, with series composition by Makoto Takada.
 Mizuki Aoba adapts Reon Maomi's art into animation and Hisayoshi Hirasawa is the sound director.
 The anime is broadcast on Tokyo MX with 12 episodes, each in 3–5 minutes.
-Confetti Smile sungs the opening theme titled "Meaning of Life".
+Confetti Smile sings the opening theme titled "Meaning of Life".
 The anime has 3 versions: general version for regular TV audiences, an R15 version that is broadcast in AT-X, and an R18 version that can be digitally rented via ComicFesta Anime Zone.